mh-skjelvareid/synaptus/_readme.txt

 - 'misc' contains various function used to help in processing and plotting of results.
 - 'learn' contains simplified versions of (some of) the algorithms in the toolbox, with additional plots of data at intermediate steps to help understanding.
 - 'docs' contains relevant documentation (PhD thesis ++)
+- 'experimental' contains "draft" code related to smaller concepts and ideas, including tilt compensation.
+The code is not fully polished/commented.

 CONTRIBUTING